dmak/jaxb-xew-plugin/README.md

 <table>
 <tr>
 	<td>exclude</td>
-	<td>Given class is excluded from becoming candidate for substitution.</td>
+	<td>Given candidate class is excluded from becoming candidate for substitution and will not be removed from the model.</td>
 </tr>
 <tr>
 	<td>include</td>
-	<td>Given class is not excluded from becoming candidate for substitution.
+	<td>Given candidate class is not excluded from becoming candidate for substitution.
 Used usually in conjunction with exclude to include back a part of the exclusion space.</td>
 </tr>
 <tr>
 	<td>keep</td>